DataDog/integrations-core/cacti/README.md

 ## Troubleshooting
 ### Known issues
 The Python library used by this integration leaks memory under certain circumstances.
 If you experience this, one workaround is to install the [python-rrdtool][6] package instead of rrdtool.
-This older package is not maintained and is not officially supported by this integration but it has help others resolve the memory issues.
+This older package is not maintained and is not officially supported by this integration but it has helped others resolve the memory issues.

 A [Github issue][7] has been opened to track this memory leak.